Advancing Alzheimer's Care: Home-based tDCS for Affective Symptoms

 Exclusion Criteria

-1. Unstable medical conditions (e.g. unstable angina, uncontrolled diabetes and hypertension, advanced cancer, etc.); 2.
-History of epilepsy; 3.
-Clinical diagnosis of major cognitive disorder (i.e., dementia); 4.
-Have risk of suicidal behavior, defined as any suicidal behavior or suicidal ideation of type 4 (active suicidal ideation with some intent to act, without specific plan) or type 5 (active suicidal ideation with specific plan and intent) based on the Columbia-Suicide Severity Rating Scale (C-SSRS) in the 3 months prior to screening (Posner et al. 2011); 5.
-Being an active participant in other therapeutic clinical trial; 6.
-Determined to be incapable of consent per PMH or via assessment by the study staff at time of consent.
-7. Participant has a pacemaker or any other implanted device/material contraindicated in the use of tDCS per current labeling requirements.
+1. Unstable medical conditions (e.g. unstable angina, uncontrolled diabetes and hypertension, advanced cancer, etc.) that, in the opinion of the PI in consultation with delegated physician(s) would contraindicate study participation for safety or data quality reasons.
+2. Medical history of serious psychiatric disorders (i.e. bipolar disorder, schizophrenia, manic depression etc.).
+3. History of epilepsy.
+4. Metallic objects in the brain, skull, or otherwise placed where it could interfere with DCS.
+5. Have risk of suicidal behavior, defined as any suicidal behavior or suicidal ideation of type 4 (active suicidal ideation with some intent to act, without specific plan) or type 5 (active suicidal ideation with specific plan and intent) based on the Columbia-Suicide Severity Rating Scale (C-SSRS) in the 3 months prior to screening; 6.
+Unwillingness to undergo MRI at baseline and during the Week 2 conversion period for reasons other than a confirmed medical contraindication such as having a pacemaker or other implanted medal making MRI unsafe.
+7. Being an active participant in other therapeutic clinical trial.
 Caregiver 1.
 Any individual who does not meet all the inclusion criteria

 Study Design